Natascha currently has a waitlist for new clients and only is available virtually.

 I use she/her/hers pronouns.

 My father is of biracial Chinese ancestry, and my mother is of mixed ancestry from Macau.
 As a BIPOC clinician, I recognize the duality of colonial history in my family and being a person of colour.
-I am a first-generation Canadian settler and the child of immigrants.
+I am a first-generation Canadian settler and a child of immigrants.

 I am an ADHDer, Queer, have Chronic Regional Pain Syndrome (CRPS), and have a mobility disability.